faisworld/fais-web/.github/instructions/copilot.md

 - **Linting**: Follow ESLint rules for code quality.
 - **Formatting**: Use Prettier for code formatting.
 - **Testing**: Write unit tests using Jest and React Testing Library.
-- **Command for bash formatting**: UsShould use this excample: cd /c/Users/solar/Projects/fais-web
 - **Command for bash formatting**: Use this example: `cd /c/Users/solar/Projects/fais-web`
 - **Git**: Use Git for version control, with clear commit messages.
 - **Documentation**: Use JSDoc for documenting functions and components.